 preparation

-1. Chop the zucchini, cabbage and green beans into small uniformed pieces and measure the spices for the voggarane – set aside.
+1. Chop the zucchini, cabbage, and green beans into small uniform pieces, measure the spices for the voggarane, and set aside.

 prepare the voggarane

-2. In a heavy-bottom skillet, over medium heat, pour in oil, add mustard seeds and channa dal; when they turn grey and the dal is golden-brown, turn down the heat, add cumin seeds, chillies, and asafoetida – fry for 30 seconds, then add the turmeric powder and curry leaves – fry for a few seconds longer.
+1. Pour oil into a heavy-bottom skillet over medium heat.
+Add mustard seeds and channa dal; when they turn grey and the dal is golden-brown, turn down the heat.
+Add cumin seeds, chillies, and asafoetida—fry for 30 seconds, then add the turmeric powder and curry leaves—fry for a few seconds longer.

-3. Add the vegetables, water, salt and jaggery – stir to combine, and cook uncovered on medium heat for 3 minutes – stirring regularly, then cover and cook until the vegetables have softened – 3 more minutes.
+2. Add the vegetables, water, salt, and jaggery.
+Stir to combine, and cook uncovered on medium heat for 3 minutes, stirring regularly.
+Then, cover and cook until the vegetables have softened for three more minutes.

-5. Allow to sit for 5 minutes in order to cool slightly and for the flavours to be absorbed.
-Taste, adding more salt or jaggery, as needed.
+4. Allow to sit for 5 minutes to cool slightly and for the flavours to be absorbed—taste, adding more salt or jaggery as needed.

 Serve with brown rice drizzled with ghee.